getlift/lift/docs/server-side-website.md

 Why only this list?
 Because CloudFront + API Gateway requires us to define explicitly the list of headers to forward.
 It isn't possible to forward _all_ headers.

-To access more headers from the client (or [from CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-cloudfront-headers.html)), you can override the list of headers forwarded by CloudFront in `forwardedHeaders`:
+To access more headers from the client (or [from CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-cloudfront-headers.html)), you can redefine the list of headers forwarded by CloudFront in `forwardedHeaders`:

 ```yaml
 constructs: